Tiny-Foxes/JudgeFonts-by-MattMayuga/README.md

 ## Copyright

-All trademarks are the property of their respective owners, trademark fair use doctrines apply.
-Except as noted, all titles, related characters and elements are trademarks of and copyright their respective owners.
+*Except as noted, all titles, associated characters and elements are trademarks and copyrights of their respective owners.*

 8 beat Story♪™& ©Chronus V Inc. and GMO Connect Inc.